pellared/otel-logs-talk/outline.md

 But wait, there's more!
 These complex values are coming to ALL OpenTelemetry signals: traces, metrics, and profiles.

-This won't be just a logs feature.
+This won't be just a logging feature.

 It's like getting a free upgrade to business class for your entire observability stack.